foliagecp/sdk/tests/leak/README.md

 (`HasPendingWrites`), ≥2 cache maintenance sweeps strictly after the drain (tombstone cascades collapsed), double `runtime.GC()`.

-**SDK vs embedded NATS heap.** The embedded `nats-server` shares the test process, and JetStream/KV churn grows *its* state by design (per-subject tree nodes, file-store buffers, retained KV DEL tombstones).
-The harness splits the in-use heap by allocation stack: the SDK share is **asserted**, the server share and raw process totals are **REPORT-only**.
-In production the server is a separate process; its by-design growth is quantified by S12.
+**SDK vs NATS heap.** Two NATS pieces share the test process: the embedded `nats-server`, whose state JetStream/KV churn grows by design (per-subject tree nodes, file-store buffers, retained KV DEL tombstones), and the `nats.go` CLIENT, which keeps buffers of its own — parsed messages, header maps, pending queues — whose depth follows how fast the process happens to drain them.
+The harness splits the in-use heap by allocation stack three ways: the SDK share is **asserted**, `nats_server_*`, `nats_client_*` and the raw process totals are **REPORT-only**.
+In production the server is a separate process (its by-design growth is quantified by S12) and the client's buffering is bounded by its own configuration, so neither is what this suite hunts.

+Charging the client to the SDK is what made `--race` runs report megabyte-per- cycle "SDK leaks" in s2 and s7: everything runs several times slower under the race detector, the client's queues sit deeper for longer, and the whole mass of the reported growth was in nats.go's `(*Conn).processMsg` and `readMIMEHeader` while every SDK frame moved by tens of kilobytes, mostly downwards.
+An SDK leak that hides inside the client — a subscription never unsubscribed, a message never acked — still surfaces as goroutines that do not settle and counters that do not return to baseline, both asserted exactly.

 **Profile resolution.** That split comes from the heap profile, whose values are
 ESTIMATES: the runtime samples one allocation per `MemProfileRate` bytes and